IgniteUI/igniteui-docfx/jp/components/general/wpf_to_angular_guide/wpf_to_angular_guide.md

 ---
-title: WPF to Angular guide
+title: WPF to Angular tutorial | IgniteUI for Angular | Infragistics
-_description: WPF to Angular guide topics help you switch from WPF to Angular.
+_description: Learn how to switch from Angular to WPF, by comparing both frameworks.
+Get familiar with some similarities like binding, events and components.
-_keywords: WPF, Windows Presentation Foundation, Angular, Ignite UI for Angular
+_keywords: angular tutorial, igniteui for angular, infragistics
 ---

-## WPF to Angular guide
+## WPF to Angular tutorial

 WPF to Angular tutorial is the first step that you should take in order to make a smooth transition from a `desktop` to `web` framework transition.
 The tutorial targets WPF developers, who make their first steps to web development and it examines some differences and similarities of both frameworks - applications structure, data binding, events, components, etc. The guide is divided into the following topics:
 - [Create your first Angular application](create_first_angular_app.md)